Beautiful Villages near Porto

 fafe pontido village near porto

 I already mentioned Fafe as one of the best day trips from Porto.
-Fafe, one of the most beautiful villages near Porto, is worth a visit not only because it is completely off the tourist radar but also because is has been shaped by the return of Brasileiros Torna Viagem (Portuguese emigrants that went to Brasil, made a fortune and decided to come back to Portugal).
+Fafe, one of the most beautiful villages near Porto, is worth a visit not only because it is completely off the tourist radar but also because is has been shaped by the return of Brasileiros Torna Viagem (Portuguese emigrants that went to Brasil, made a fortune and came back to Portugal).

-In fact, these returned Portuguese migrants were so fundamental in the economical and cultural development of Fafe that there is a small but rather impressive museum solely dedicated to them called Museu das Migrações e das Comunidades.
+These returned Portuguese migrants were so key in the economical and cultural development of Fafe that there is a small (but impressive) museum solely dedicated to them, called Museu das Migrações e das Comunidades.

-Once in Fafe, do not forget to visit the Cine-Theatre as it is a superb concert house.
+Once in Fafe, don’t forget to visit the Cine-Theatre as it is a superb concert house.

 For nature lovers, I suggest you to visit Aldeia do Pontido and take a 2h walk from there, all around the secluded lake close by.
-Indeed, Aldeia do Pontido is also one of the beautiful villages near Porto.
+It is SUCH A ROMANTIC place! 🙂

 How to get there: Unfortunately there is no train connection to Fafe.
-You can get there by bus or by car – check the best car rental prices on AutoEurope.
+You can get there by bus or by car – check the best car rental prices on DiscoverCars.

-Where to Stay in Fafe: in this city I have already stayed at Casa Cimo de Vila and Casas do Ermo and really enjoyed it!
+Where to Stay in Fafe: in this city I have already stayed at Casas do Ermo and really enjoyed it!

 Póvoa de Varzim